Essential graded algebra over polynomial rings with real exponents: Algebra over partially ordered abelian groups

 the module of homomorphisms from a localization of~$\kk[\cQ_+]$ into~$\cM^\vee$.
 The unfamiliarity of this functor is one of the reasons for developing most of the theory in this paper in terms of socles and cogenerators instead of tops and generators. \end{example}

-\begin{lemma} $(\cM^\vee)^\vee\!$ is canonically isomorphic to~$\cM$ if $\cM$ is $\cQ$-finite (Def.~\ref{d:tame}.\ref{i:Q-finite}). \end{lemma}
+\begin{lemma} $(\cM^\vee)^\vee\!$ is canonically isomorphic to~$\cM$ if $\cM$ is $\cQ$-finite (Def.\,\ref{d:tame}.\ref{i:Q-finite}). \end{lemma}

-\begin{remark} Every $\cQ$-finite injective module over a discrete polyhedral group~$\cQ$ is, by \cite[Theorem~11.30]{cca}, isomorphic to a direct sum of downset modules~$\kk[D]$ for downsets of the form $D = \aa + \tau - \cQ_+$, said to be \emph{cogenerated} by~$\aa$ \emph{along} the face~$\tau$.
-Taking Matlis duals, every $\cQ$-finite flat module over a discrete polyhedral group~$\cQ$ is isomorphic to a direct sum of upset modules~$\kk[U]$ for upsets of the form $U = \bb + \ZZ\tau + \cQ_+$.
-These upset modules are the graded translates of localizations of~$\kk[\cQ_+]$ along faces. \end{remark}
+\begin{remark} Every $\cQ$-finite injective module over a discrete polyhedral group~$\cQ$ is, by \cite[Theorem~11.30]{cca}, isomorphic to a direct sum of downset modules~$\kk[D]$ for downsets of the form $D = \aa + \tau - \cQ_+$ for some vector $\aa \in Q$, said to be \emph{cogenerated} by~$\aa$ \emph{along} the face~$\tau$.
+(The noetherian hypothesis in \cite[Theorem~11.30]{cca} is satisfied by the finitely generated assumption in Example~\ref{e:polyhedral-discrete}.)
+Taking Matlis duals, every $\cQ$-finite flat module over a discrete polyhedral group~$\cQ$ is isomorphic to a direct sum of upset modules~$\kk[U]$ for upsets of the form $U = \bb + \ZZ\tau + \cQ_+$ for some vector $\bb \in Q$, said to be \emph{generated} by~$\bb$ \emph{along} the face~$\tau$.
+These upset modules are the graded translates of localizations of~$\kk[\cQ_+]$~along~faces. \end{remark}